 In order to benefit, one will need to invest through an Opportunity Fund set up as either a corporation or a partnership.
 The Funds then invest in qualified businesses and property located in Opportunity Zones.
 Opportunity Zones were identified by each state’s governor and approved by the U.S. Treasury.

 Even if a person doesn’t live, work or have a business in an Opportunity Zone, he or she can still receive tax benefits by investing in an Opportunity Fund.
-Investments in certain properties or businesses could allow taxpayers to defer immediate capital gain from the sale of stock or property and permanently defer appreciation on their Opportunity Zone Funds if they hold their ownerships in the Fund for 10 years.
-The Opportunity Zone Funds use the capital invested to make equity investments in businesses and real estate in Opportunity Zones designated by each state.
+Investments in certain properties or businesses could allow taxpayers to defer immediate capital gain from the sale of stock or property and permanently defer appreciation on their Opportunity Fund investments if they hold their ownerships in the Fund for 10 years.
+The Opportunity Funds use the capital invested to make equity investments in businesses and real estate in Opportunity Zones designated by each state.

-The Fund will also be required to hold 90 percent of its assets in Qualified Opportunity Zone property with the fund being subject to semi-annual testing.
+The Fund will also be required to hold 90 percent of its assets in Qualified Opportunity Zone property with the Fund being subject to semi-annual testing.
 Qualified Opportunity Zone property includes:

-If you sell an asset with a $100,000 gain, you can invest the $100,000 into an Opportunity Zone Fund.
-The $100,000 will not be taxable to the investor in the year of sale.
-If the investor holds their interest in the Fund for five years, 10 percent of the deferred gain is permanently forgiven and not subject to tax.
-If the investor holds their interest in the Fund for seven years, 15 percent of the original deferred gain is permanently forgiven and not subject to tax.
-If the investor holds their interest in the Fund for at least 10 years, any appreciation in the investment will be added to the basis of the investment at the date of sale and permanently escape tax.
+If you sell an asset with a $100,000 capital gain, you can invest up to $100,000 into an Opportunity Fund.
+The $100,000 of gain will be immediately deferred up to the earlier of December 31, 2026 or when the Opportunity Fund investment is sold.
+If the investor holds his or her interest in the Fund for five years before the tax on the original deferred gain is due, 10 percent of the deferred gain is permanently forgiven and not subject to tax.
+If the investor holds his or her interest in the Fund for at least 10 years, any appreciation in the investment will be added to the basis of the investment at the date of sale, permanently escaping tax.

 Learn more about our team members’ expertise, insights, and how we can help you thrive.